 In June 2019, Governor J.B.
 Pritzker signed the Illinois Gambling Act.
 The law both expanded land-based gaming in the state and finalized Illinois’ sports betting framework.

-The Prairie State has yet to see the fruits of this bill; online sportsbooks haven’t launched yet.
-But they’re on the way, marking a new era for Illinois betting enthusiasts.
+The Prairie State is just beginning to see the fruits of this bill.
+Two online sportsbooks launched in the first half of 2020 and three more followed later in the summer.
+More are on the way, marking a new era for Illinois betting enthusiasts.

 Live Gambling In Illinois

 Illinois launched regulated horse race betting in 1927.
 That was the only form of gambling available for some time, until 1974 when the state launched its lottery.

 In 1990, Illinois became the second state (following its neighbor Iowa) to authorize casino riverboat gambling.
 Riverboat casinos still have a large presence in the state.